thxndoc/CS20240168_WFO2407_GroupD_ThandoCibi_DJS05/README.md

 # Project Overview
 Create a minimalistic, Redux-inspired store to manage and log the state of a counting Tally App.

+## How to run project
+1. Go to HTML file and open live-server
+2. Open dev tools (right-click on mouse and go to 'inspect') and go to console tab

 ## Implementations:
 - Created separate files for **actions**, **reducers**, **store** and placed in a **model** folder.
 - Defined action types and assigned them to variables.